-Immerse yourself in an accelerated program in Coastal Marine Ecology, Creative Writing (Poetry), Neuroscience, or Pre-Law.
+Teenagers can immerse themselves in an accelerated academic summer camp program in Coastal Marine Ecology, Creative Writing (Poetry), Neuroscience, or Pre-Law.
 Experience college life on the scenic Maine coast, and earn 3 college credits.
 Scholarships available!
 Read More!

 Explore the fields of Marine and Environmental Science, Creative Writing (Poetry), Neuroscience, or Pre-Law/Trial Advocacy in UNE’s state-of-the-art facilities and out in the field.

 - Experience college life on the scenic Maine coast.

 - Meet faculty doing research in your field of interest.

 - Enjoy exciting fieldtrips, like a whale watch, beach trips, and a visit to Portland's "Old Port."

 - Make new friends with common interests from across the country.

 - Get a head start on college by earning 3 college credits!